 Digiday uses the utm_content parameter for denoting the newsletter send date.
-For newsletter editors sending multiple newsletters on different cadences (daily, weekly, monthly), including the date in the campaign tagging can help identify if certain days are best for newsletter engagement.
+If you include a story in multiple sends of the same newsletter, this method can help identify if certain days or times work better for clicks.

 The Drum: Geo-targeting newsletter readers

-The Drum is a global industry news publisher with offices in Glasgow, London, New York, and Singapore.
-The Drum editors use utm_campaign to show the where in the world visitors are coming from to read a story.
+The Drum has offices in Glasgow, London, New York, and Singapore.
+The Drum editors use utm_campaign to show where visitors are coming from to read a story.
 Seeing how the newsletter audiences in different locations engage with different stories can help The Drum decide how to distribute coverage among their editorial staff.

-Once you start tagging newsletter URLs with UTM parameters, you can see a new layer of metrics that’s generally unavailable in email marketing platforms.
-After I send out a newsletter, I check audience engagement in the Parse.ly dashboard.
+Since email traffic typically shows up as “direct” traffic, once you start tagging newsletter URLs with UTM parameters, you can see a new layer of metrics in your Parse.ly dashboard.